SebastianSiedler/CAP5410-roi-enhancer-odoc/documentation/ieee_main.typ

 // What techniques used for fundus image enhancement?
 Medical images are often affected by various artifacts such as low contrast, distortions, and noise, which can hinder accurate analysis and diagnosis @Zedan.2025.
 To address these issues, image preprocessing techniques are applied to enhance image quality by removing artifacts.
 Several ways of image enhancement are commonly used in the literature.

 Traditional static enhancement methods such as Contrast Limited Adaptive Histogram Equalization (CLAHE) are the most widely used in fundus imaging.
 The previous mentioned works @HaorenXiong.2025 and @Zedan.2025 applied CLAHE as a preprocessing step before feeding the images into their segmentation models to achieve their remarkable results.
 CLAHE enhances the image contrast by applying histogram equalization in small regions of the image.
-This improves visibility of features of the blood vessels and the OD, leading to improved segmentation performance @HaorenXiong.2025.
+This improves visibility of features of the blood vessels and the OD, leading to improved segmentation performance @HaorenXiong.2025. @fig:clahe_comparison illustrates the effect of CLAHE preprocessing on a representative fundus image, showing the enhanced local contrast particularly visible in the optic disc region.

+#figure(
+  image("../results/V0393_clahe_comparison.png", width: 90%),
+  caption: [Comparison of original and CLAHE-enhanced fundus image cropped to the optic disc region.
+The left panel shows the original fundus image, while the right panel displays the CLAHE-enhanced version.
+CLAHE increases local contrast and enhances the visibility of retinal structures, particularly around the optic disc.]
+)<fig:clahe_comparison>

 In contrast to static preprocessing methods like CLAHE, only few works employ learned image enhancement models.
 Generative Adversarial Networks (GANs) are often used for image-to-image translation, including image enhancement tasks.
 Due to limited availability of paired training data in medical imaging, various adaptions have been proposed, such as CycleGAN @Zhu.2017 which employs an encoder–decoder-based generator architecture and enables unpaired image-to-image translation through cycle consistency.